 I could publish this course to the web.
 Also, I could export it to SCORM/xAPI and upload it to the LMS.
 Scenario blocks and data blocks are going to be added in the upcoming release of Articulate Rise.
 I cannot wait!

-You can view the course by clicking the button below:
+You can view the course by clicking the link below:

 Rise is a powerful tool from Articulate that lets users build mobile-first eLearning solutions with ease.
 With affordable pricing plans, Rise gives even freelance Instructional designers the power to create engaging eLearning with its intuitive interface and powerful features.
 The free image library available with in Rise is a definite plus-point for users and the upcoming features of the product make it an extremely interesting and competitive product in the eLearning authoring tool space.
 You may also wish to read our earlier blog post on ‘Using Adobe Spark to Create Engaging eLearning’.